island-rush/K2/README.md

 ## Version

-Version 2.6.1
+Version 2.6.2

 ## TODO

 - Fix piece dragging and popups timing to be more stable.
 - Add wiki type website to explain the game / rules. (in progress)
 - Improve Troubleshooting page
-- Safety checks for environment variables missing from deployment, set default values
-- Added url messages into body on CD page, similar to K3.1
+- Added url messages into body on CD page, similar to K3

 Note: Although this version is no longer being developed, it is still supported by the Island Rush Dev Team.
 Please [report](https://gitreports.com/issue/island-rush/K2) any issues.